RiffleSystems/riffle-website/src/pages/essays/prelude.md

 In the past twenty years, researchers in the programming languages and database communities have developed various tools for automatically incrementalizing computation.
 Many of these techniques are attempts to solve the _incremental view maintenance_ problem for relational databases, where a view of the data is dynamically maintained as new writes occur.

-If the UI can be expressed in a way that is friendly to one of these automated incremental maintenance, perhaps as a declarative view of the data, we might be able to express user interfaces in a declarative, build-from-scratch way but obtain the perfromance benefits of incremental updates.
+If the UI can be expressed in a way that is friendly to one of these automated incremental maintenance, perhaps as a declarative view of the data, we might be able to express user interfaces in a declarative, build-from-scratch way but obtain the performance benefits of incremental updates.
 Other efforts in this space, like the [Incremental](https://opensource.janestreet.com/incremental/) and [inc-dom](https://www.janestreet.com/tech-talks/intro-to-incr-dom/) libraries, have shown considerable success in these directions.

 While this seems like a purely technical benefit, we also believe that there are conceptual advantages to uniformity in the user interface stack.
-Many systems for incremental maintenance work by tracking data _provnenance_: they remember where a particular computation got its inputs, so that it knows when that computation needs to be re-run.
+Many systems for incremental maintenance work by tracking data _provenance_: they remember where a particular computation got its inputs, so that it knows when that computation needs to be re-run.
-We believe that understanding data provenance is also a fundamental tool in understanding app behaviour, for both app developers trying to debug the app and end users who are trying to extend it.
+We believe that understanding data provenance is also a fundamental tool in understanding app behavior, for both app developers trying to debug the app and end users who are trying to extend it.

 Imagine a browser-style developer console that allows you to click on a UI element and see what component it was generated from.
 In a system with end-to-end provenance, we could identify how this element came to be in a much deeper way, answering questions not just questions like "what component template generated this element?" but "what query results caused that component to be included?" and even "what event caused those query results to look this way?".
 We saw an early example of this in our query debugger view, but we believe that this can be taken much further.
 In many ways, data provenance tracking seems like a key step towards fulfilling the vision of [Whyline](https://www.cs.cmu.edu/~NatProg/whyline.html), where any piece of an app can be inspected to determine _why_ it's in that state.